 The Genesee Country Village and Museum is a 19th-century living history museum situated on more than 600 acres located just a short drive from Rochester.
 Here you can tour the 68 buildings and interact with costumed interpretive actors as they tend to real gardens and livestock, bake fresh breads and pies, basically a great way to learn about everything you would expect locals to do in a village from the 19th century.

-Whether you visit with children or without, no doubt you will find this living museum super interesting.
+Whether you visit with children or without, no doubt you will find this living museum super interesting and one of the fun things to do in Rochester.
 The level of detail to make the village as authentic as possible is impressive.

 The Genesee Country Village & Museum is open all year round; however exact hours change throughout the year so it’s best to check before arriving.
 Entry is $18 for adults, $10 for children with 3 and younger being free.

 Casa Larga Winery

 For wine lovers, a visit to Casa Larga Winery for a wine tour is an absolute must!
 Even if you are visiting Rochester with kids, the winery is family-friendly and has plenty of activities for the whole family to enjoy.